ndurner/ndurner.github.io/_posts/2025-07-24-ai-first-beyond-agile.md

 ## 3. Customer/Consumer AI-first: Enable Others

-Adjacent to “me” and “the company” sit **your users**.
+Adjacent to "me" and "the company" sit **your users**.
 If AI-first for an individual means *I try AI first*, the customer-facing version is: **we make it easy for *them* to try AI first with our product**.

 A concrete example: Deutsche Telekom’s upcoming "AI phone" (Magenta AI) bakes an assistant into the device so ordinary users can act through AI—booking tables, answering questions with sources, acting across apps.
 That’s AI-first UX shipped outward, not just used internally.